alfredlam42/intro-to-sinatra/README.md

 This is all stored in a database.
 We'll be using Postgres/ActiveRecord.

+All the associations you've worked on in Phase 1 will be written in the model file.

 ## Setting Up Your Database

 ### How To Create A Database